kosctelecom/horus/doc/horus-agent.1.md

     --kafka-host

-:   Specifies the Kafka broker IP address.
+:   Specifies the Kafka broker host or IP address.
 Push to Kafka is disabled if empty (default).

     --kafka-partition